Why talk of the fall of Pokrovsk – and Ukraine – is premature

 Ukraine’s calculation is that since Moscow already has to motivate soldiers with $3,000 a month salaries, the pool of willing troops is drying up while Ukraine targets the Russian industrial machine by bombing its oil infrastructure.

-As senior Nato intelligence officer pointed out recently: “This is the mid-point of a long war.”
+As a senior Nato intelligence officer pointed out recently: “This is the mid-point of a long war.”

 Join our commenting forum